rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/definitions/definition-extraction.md

 - **Term Highlighting:** Terms defined elsewhere in the contract are underlined for easy identification.
 Green underlines indicate that the term is defined in the current document with the same capitalization ("Contract" – "Contract"), while yellow underlines indicate that the term is defined in a non-matching case ("Contract" – "contract").

 - **Quick Access:** Selecting a term opens a dedicated card in the sidebar with its definition.
-From whenever you are in the document, you can quickly access the definition location by double clicking on clicking on the "split window" icon (see video below).
+From wherever you are in the document, you can quickly access the definition location by double clicking on the "split window" icon (see video below).

-- **Nested Term Tracking**: Terms within a definition that are also defined in the contract are tracked and further accessible.
+- **Nested Term Tracking**: Terms within a definition that are also defined in the contract are tracked as well and further accessible from each definition card.

 ## Accessing definitions

-1. Open the contract document with the plugin enabled.
+1. Open the document in MS Word and turn the plugin on by clicking on a corresponding icon in the upper row.
 Defined terms will be automatically underlined.

 2. To view a definition, perform one of the following:

-- However over the underlined term directly within the text for a quick preview of the definition.
+- Hover the underlined term directly within the text for a quick preview of the definition.
 - Select a term in the text to trigger the sidebar.
 - Navigate through the sidebar to select a term from a list of "cards" with defined terms.